itstommymorgan/asari/README.md

     asari.search(filter: { and: { title: "donut", type: "cruller" }})
     asari.search("boston creme", filter: { and: { title: "donut", or: { type: "cruller|twist" }}}) # Full text search and nested boolean logic

+Boolean Queries can also be provided as strings that will be directly used in the query request.
+This allows for more control over the query string as well as multiple uses of the same field name (where Ruby hashes don't allow for non-unique keys.)

+    asari.search(filter: "(or type:'donut' type:'bagel')")

 For more information on how to use Cloudsearch boolean queries, [see the documentation.](http://docs.aws.amazon.com/cloudsearch/latest/developerguide/booleansearch.html)

 ### Geospatial Query Usage

 While Cloudsearch does not natively support location search, you can implement rudimentary location search by representing latitude and longitude as integers in your search domain.
 Asari has a Geography module you can use to simplify the conversion of latitude and longitude to cartesian coordinates as well as the generation of a coordinate box to search within.
 Asari's Boolean Query syntax can then be used to search within the area.
 Note that because Cloudsearch only supports 32-bit unsigned integers, it is only possible to store latitude and longitude to two place values.
 This means very precise search isn't possible using Asari and Cloudsearch.

     coordinates = Asari::Geography.degrees_to_int(lat: 45.52, lng: 122.68)
       #=> { lat: 2506271416, lng: 111298648 }
     asari.add_item("1", { name: "Tommy Morgan", lat: coordinates[:lat], lng: coordinates[:lng] })
       #=> nil
     coordinate_box = Asari::Geography.coordinate_box(lat: 45.2, lng: 122.85, meters: 7500)
       #=> { lat: 2505521415..2507021417, lng: 111263231..111334065 }
     asari.search("tommy", filter: { and: coordinate_box }
       #=> ["1"] = a list of document IDs